 The Engineering Education Grant Scheme (EEGS) aims to engage young people aged 5-19 in learning about engineering and to develop the professional skills of those involved in supporting STEM learning and careers awareness.
 The EEGS also supports projects that improve wider engineering literacy.

 Any organisation capable of developing and delivering UK-based educational activities is eligible to apply, including schools, IET or IMechE members and STEM organisations.
-We are particularly keen to receive applications for projects from teams with diverse expertise, a range of skills and from a variety of sectors.
+We are particularly keen to receive applications for projects from teams with diverse expertise, a range of skills and from a variety of sectors, and projects must involve IET or IMechE members.

 There are two levels of funding available.
 Awards of up to £5000 (inclusive of any applicable VAT) are available for standard applications to the fund, and up-to-four awards of £15,000 are available each year.

-Bids for funding will be accepted 6 June 2016 – 10 October 2016, for projects taking place from 1 January 2017.
-Bids submitted after 10 October will not be considered.
+Bids for funding will be accepted 18 June - 8 October for projects taking place from 1 January 2019.
+Decisions will be announced week commencing 3 December.